redhat-partner-ecosystem/openshift-skunkworks/operators/README.md

 # Installation

-## Install the GitOps and Pipelines operators
+## Install the Red Hat GitOps and Red Hat Pipelines operator

 Subscribe to the operators: